Senior Voting Guide: Strategies To Help Older Adults Vote In Each State

 Comprehensive caregiving & care facility listings in your area

-In addition to LTC News’s resources, many other organizations work hard to help seniors vote.
+In addition to the resources on LTC NEWS, many other organizations work hard to help seniors vote.
 Here’s a list of other resources you may want to check out:

 • AARP – The AARP is a nonprofit, nonpartisan organization dedicated to helping adults 50 years and older.
 They offer a number of resources to help older adults register to vote and vote.